Political polarization: Affective polarization

 Affective polarization refers to the phenomenon where individuals' feelings and emotions towards members of their own political party or group become more positive, while their feelings towards members of the opposing party or group become more negative.
 This can lead to increased hostility and a lack of willingness to compromise or work together with people who hold different political views.
 This phenomenon can be seen in both online and offline settings, and has been on the rise in several countries in recent years.
+Affective polarization has been estimated via a variety of methods, including the Affective Polarization Scale and regression methods applied to social media data.

+Affective polarization may lead to aggressive attitudes and behaviors toward members of other ideological groups within the same country.
+Extreme affective polarization may even lead to dangerous consequences like societal disintegration and ideological sorting.
+Affective polarization can be reduced by various means, such as feeling sadness together as a group (which often happens during Memorial Days).
+A high prevalence of respectful discussions with political others may also reduce affective polarization by increasing political tolerance and inter-party trust.
+High salience of a national common identity may also reduce affective polarization, as members of other parties are suddenly seen as in-group members.

 Causes

-There are various causes of political polarization and these include political parties, redistricting, the public's political ideology, and the mass media.
+There are various causes of political polarization and these include political parties, redistricting, the public's political ideology, the mass media, and political context.